Koos Bekker: Personal life

 Bekker is married to Karen Roos, has two children and resides in Cape Town, South Africa.
 The couple have been responsible for developing Hadspen House near Castle Cary in Somerset, England, as The Newt in Somerset, a luxury hotel and visitor attraction in extensive grounds.
-Since 2022, The Newt has been the primary sponsor of the Chelsea Flower Show, a garden show organized by the Royal Horticultural Society and attended by members of the British royal family.
+Since 2022, The Newt has been the primary sponsor of the Chelsea Flower Show.

-Bekker has also owned the Babylonstoren, a wine estate in the Drakenstein Valley in the Cape Winelands, South Africa, since 2007.
+Bekker has also owned Babylonstoren, a wine estate in the Drakenstein Valley in the Cape Winelands, South Africa, since 2007.
 As one of the oldest Cape Dutch houses in South Africa, the estate is a popular tourist attraction and hotel with its garden inspired by the historic Company's Garden in Cape Town.